RevinderDev/revinderdev.github.io/content/tech_interview.md

 I've been a technical interviewer where I work for the last year for various positions in various countries.
 I've come to realise that our interview process is flawed and so in this article I will try to justify my position on it as well as propose improvements.
-Before you read further, if there is one thing that you should get out of this article, it's this: __Candidate is be entitled to receive proper feedback from the interview__.
-You probably received one of those before (I did too): "we've found someone else", "we are looking for someone more qualified" or simply ghosting you AFTER you've done take-home task, on-site interview and 2 HR calls.
+Before you read further, if there is one thing that you should get out of this article, it's this: __The candidate is entitled to receive proper feedback from the interview__.
+You probably received one of those before (I did too): "we've found someone else", "we are looking for someone more qualified" or simply ghosting you AFTER you've done a take-home task, on-site interview and 2 HR calls.
 Laughably pathetic and speaks volumes on the place you were trying to get into.
-Either way, moving on..
+Either way, moving on...

 <!-- more -->